 The good news is that tooth decay is preventable and there are lots of easy ways to look after our smiles.

 Find out more about tooth decay on the NHS website.

 Visit the dentist

-You can also maintain good oral health by visiting the dentist.
+You can maintain good oral health by visiting the dentist.

 Pregnant women and mothers with a child 12 months or younger receive free NHS dental treatment.

-If you have not had a dental check in the last six months, make an appointment with your local practice.
+If you have not had a dental check in the last 6 months, make an appointment with your local practice.
 Go to the dentist regularly or as often as your dentist advises.

 Top tips for looking after your teeth:

-- have less food and drinks with added sugar and avoid sugary food and drink between meals and before bed.
+- try to have less food and drinks with added sugar, and avoid sugary food and drink between meals and before bed.
 Learn more about lowering your sugar intake and sugar swaps

 - clean your teeth twice a day with a fluoride toothpaste, once before bed and usually once in the morning.
 Help children under 8 brush their teeth